 1. String Cheese

-On the South Beach Diet we classify string cheese as a Lean Protein: A better-for-you-protein without excess sodium, calories, saturated fat and added sugar.
-It takes longer for our bodies to digest Lean Proteins, so we feel full longer.
+On the South Beach Diet we classify string cheese as a Healthy Fat: A better-for-you-fat without excess sodium, calories and added sugar.
+It takes longer for our bodies to digest Healthy Fats, so we feel full longer.
 And, because these foods won’t cause spikes in blood sugar, we’re given consistent energy to power us through the day.
 We said all of that to say this: There is nothing more convenient than keeping a stock of cheese sticks ready-to-grab in the fridge.
 It’s already one ounce (the recommended serving size).
 It’s individually wrapped and ready to pop in your purse or coat pocket.
 Plus, it’s cheese.
 So you feel like you’re cheating when you eat it.

-For more on Lean Proteins including how many servings you need and what kinds of foods are lean proteins, read Lean Proteins 101: Everything You Need to Know>
+For more on Healthy Fats, including how many servings you need and what kinds of foods are Healthy Fats, read Healthy Fats 101: Everything You Need to Know >

 2. Leafy Greens